Mutugiii/GitSearch/README.md

 ## Development server
 ---
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Author
 ---
+Mutugi Mutuma.

+## Contributing
+---
-The Project is done by Mutugi Mutuma.
-For any inquiries & possible changes, create a pull request or contact me via email
+For any inquiries & possible changes, create a pull request or open an issue

 ## License
  The project is licensed under the MIT License